Targeted Nutritional Therapies

 After infection, viruses causing the common cold multiply rapidly.
 While most people wait until their symptoms become unbearable, then use an over-the-counter medication, Life Extension recommends aggressive action when the viral count is still relatively low and symptoms are mild.

 Vitamin D. Evidence suggests vitamin D has a significant role in the regulation of the human immune system, and may reduce the risk of certain bacterial and viral infections (Beard 2011; Grant 2010).
 Theoretically, vitamin D supplementation may produce a sufficient amount of cathelicidin (a naturally occurring antimicrobial and antiviral) to cure viral respiratory infections such as the common cold (Cannell 2008; Barlow 2011).
 Furthermore, data show that higher vitamin D levels are associated with a decreased risk of contracting a seasonal viral infection (Berry 2011; Cannell 2011).
+In a comprehensive review, researchers analyzed data from 10,933 participants in 25 randomized controlled trials looking at the effect of vitamin D on risk of acute respiratory infections, including common colds.
+The analysis found that those receiving daily or weekly vitamin D supplements, in doses ranging from 300 IU to 4000 IU per day, had a 19% reduction in acute respiratory infection risk, and those with vitamin D deficiency (levels below 25 nmol/L or 10 ng/mL) at the beginning of the trial experienced a greater protective effect.
+A risk reduction was not seen in participants who received individual large doses of vitamin D (30,000 IU or more), either once or at intervals of one to three months, whether alone or in addition to daily or weekly doses (Martineau 2017).
 Life Extension recommends an optimal 25-hydroxyvitamin D blood level of between 50 and 80 ng/ml.

 Vitamin C. Evidence shows that vitamin C augments several aspects of the immune system and helps defend against infections (especially viral infections) (Ely 2007; Holt 2010; Heimer 2009; Khalid 2011).
 Vitamin C enhances the production and action of white blood cells; for example it increases the ability of neutrophils (a type of white blood cell) to attack and engulf viruses (Heimer 2009; Jariwalla 1996; Anderson 1984).
 Vitamin C has been shown to reduce the chances of catching a cold, and may reduce cold duration (Holt 2010; Hemila 2011).
 Upon review of clinical data from 2 studies, researchers found that using vitamin C (1000 mg) plus zinc (10 mg) during a cold could reduce runny nose symptoms by up to 27 % over 5 days of treatment compared to placebo (Maggini 2012).